jwtk/jjwt/README.md

 algorithm has been proven to be a great way to increase security through many more secure algorithms while also still resulting in very fast and secure output.
 This is after all how TLS (for https encryption) works - two parties can use more complex cryptography (like RSA or Elliptic Curve) to negotiate a small, fast encryption key.
-This is done during the 'TLS handshake' to produce a 'session key'.
+This fast encryption key is produced during the 'TLS handshake' and is called the TLS 'session key'.

 So the JWT specifications work much in the same way: one key from any number of various algorithm types can be used to produce a final symmetric key, and that symmetric key is used to encrypt the JWT `payload`.